Sanctions for particularly serious cases

 • there is a distinction to be drawn between an allegation of conduct which is intrinsically dishonest, like fraud or forgery, as opposed to an allegation which relates to conduct (record-keeping, for example) which is capable of being performed either honestly or dishonestly.
 A rejected defence of honesty is less likely to be properly regarded as an aggravating factor if it is based on a disagreement between the panel and the professional about facts relating to the professional’s subjective state of mind (for example a situation where the professional’s defence is that a record-keeping error was innocent, but the panel concludes that it was deliberate/dishonest).

-• refusal to admit objective facts is more likely to be relevant to sanction than a professional's insistence on an honest, subjective perspective.
+• a professional’s refusal to admit objective facts they can reasonably be expected to be aware of (such as where they were at a particular time, or what they did) is more likely to be relevant to sanction than when a panel disbelieves their evidence about their state of mind or motivation.
 An example of failing to admit objective facts might be telling the panel ‘I told my manager that I was feeling unwell and had to finish my shift early’ in circumstances where the panel concludes that no such conversation ever took place.
 That kind of rejected evidence is more likely to be relevant to sanction than a professional telling the panel ‘my record-keeping error was a mistake’ when the panel finds that the motivation was deliberate dishonesty.
 The fact that the panel did not accept the professional’s evidence about their subjective state of mind is less likely to be relevant to sanction.

 • the panel should consider whether there is any other evidence of lack of insight on the part of the professional, other than the rejected defence